Materials-Consortia/OPTIMADE/optimade.md

     data-interchange format, i.e., an ordered list of elements (where each element can have a different type) or a hash table (with the limitation that the hash key MUST be a string), respectively.
-* **Resource object**: Represent resources.
+* **Resource object**: Represents resources.
 MUST contain at least the following top-level fields:
   `id`, `type`.
 * **ID**: A unique identifier referencing a specific resource in the database.
   Together with **Entry**, the ID MUST uniquely identify the **Resource object**.